Citi/scaler/README.md

 - **Python** reference implementation, with **language agnostic messaging protocol** built on top of [Cap'n Proto](https://capnproto.org/) and [ZeroMQ](https://zeromq.org)
-- **Graph** scheduling, which supports [Dask](https://www.dask.org)-like graph computing, optionally you can use [GraphBLAS](https://graphblas.org) for massive graph tasks
+- **Graph** scheduling, which supports [Dask](https://www.dask.org)-like graph computing, optionally you can use [GraphBLAS](https://graphblas.org) for very large graph tasks
-- **Automated load balancing**. automatically balance busy workers' loads to idle workers, keep every worker as busy as possible
+- **Automated load balancing**. automatically balances load from busy workers to idle workers and tries to keep workers utilized as uniformly as possible
-- **Automated recovery** from faulting workers or clients
+- **Automated task recovery** from faulting workers who have died
-- Supports for **nested tasks**.
-Tasks can themselves submit new tasks
+- Supports for **nested tasks**, tasks can themselves submit new tasks
 - `top`-like **monitoring tools**
 - GUI monitoring tool

-Scaler's scheduler can be run on PyPy, which will provide a performance boost
+Scaler's scheduler can be run on PyPy, which can provide a performance boost

 ## Installation